flowerinthenight/spindle/README.md

 ) PRIMARY KEY (name)
 ```

 After creating the lock object, you will call the `Run(...)` function which will attempt to acquire a named lock at a regular interval (lease duration) until cancelled.
-A `HasLock()` function is provided which returns true (along with the lock token) if the lock is successfully acquired.
+You can provide a leader callback via `WithLeaderCallback(...)` which will be called when leadership is acquired or lost.
 Something like:

 ```go
 import (